jabranr/lassi/README.md

 #### Structure
 **Controllers:** The Controllers are to be saved in `controller/` directory.
 All Controllers must extend `\Lassi\App\Controller` base controller class and pass the `\Lassi\Lassi` instance to its constructor using `\Lassi\Lassi::getInstance()` method.
 You can also add relevant Model(s) using `useModel(string|array $model)` method.
 You can name the controller as you like but do keep up with best practices.

 **Models:** All relevant Models are saved in `model/` directory and must extend the `\Illuminate\Database\Eloquent\Model` class.
-You would use models as you do in `Illuminate/Database`.
-For more on setting up models and use other options, see [Illuminate Database Documentation](https://github.com/illuminate/database).
+You would use models as you do in Eloquent.
+For more on setting up models and use other options, see [Eloquent database quick start guide](https://github.com/illuminate/database).

 There is an example controller and model in mentioned directories for you to get started with.